wooorm/iso-3166/readme.md

 *   **ISO 3166-3** defines codes for former countries (such as `BUMM` to refer to when `BU` `BUR` `Burma` revised its name to `MM` `MMR` `Myanmar` in 1989)

-While the information in ISO 3166 is well-known and freely available through for example WikiPedia, it is not available in a freely available machine readable format from ISO.
+While the information in ISO 3166 is well known and freely available through for example WikiPedia, it is not freely available in a machine readable format from ISO.
 That’s where this project comes in: it scrapes WikiPedia.

 ISO 3166 is closely tied to the work of the United Nations: the names for